TiagoGrosso/instagram-graph-api-lib/README.md

 Axios has been removed as a dependency. `execute()` and `config()` methods still work exactly the same on the outside.

-Error handling using `AxiosError` is essentially the major change.
+Error handling using `AxiosError` no longer being possible is essentially the major change.

 ## Installation